clouddotinc/zbmowrey-com/README.md

 ### Notes on Timing

-As we rely on parallel deployment of site, lambda, and infrastructure changes, it is advisable that users consider the implications of rolling multiple changes into a single push.
+As we rely on parallel deployment of site, lambda, and infrastructure changes, users should consider the implications of combining multiple changes into a single push.
 For example, a change which relies on both site and lambda updates might see the site updated before the lambda deployment completes.
 This would result in a window where increased error rates are encountered.
 The same is true if any code change relies on an infrastructure (terraform) update.